Get matched with vetted scholarships and enter our

 • Biology

 Although there’s no required major, most undergraduates on the PA track choose to major in a science-related field.
-Popular options include biology, chemistry, biochemistry, nursing, physical therapy, health sciences, neuroscience, nutrition, and psychology.
+Popular options include biology, chemistry, nursing, health sciences, and psychology.
+If you don’t finish these prerequisites in college though, don’t worry!
+You can finish prerequisites even after you’ve graduated.
+The important thing is that you have them done and do well in them!

 Also see: Pre-med requirements: Classes you need for med school